tweenjs/tween.js/docs/user_guide.md

 }
 ```

-_IMPORTANT!_ You don't need to call `tween.update()` directly if you're using `TWEEN.update()` as a way to control all tweens by default, however we recommend that you either [make your own groups of tweens](#controlling-groups-of-tweens) or manually update your tweens directly as in the last example.
+> **Note** You don't need to call `tween.update()` directly if you're using `TWEEN.update()` as a way to control all tweens by default, however we recommend that you either [make your own groups of tweens](#controlling-groups-of-tweens) or manually update your tweens directly as in the last example.
 The concept of using groups or individually-controlled tweens is much like the practice of avoiding use of global variables in your JavaScript code: it prevents one component from accidentally ruining the behavior of some other unrelated component.

 Using `TWEEN` to control your tweens is like using globals: and it is only good for simple cases (f.e. small demos, prototypes, etc) but it may not scale well for big apps that may have different parts that need to animate tweens on differing schedules.